 Omio is my preferred train ticket booking engine because it lets you book tickets from just about every European country’s rail service.
 They make the booking process very user-friendly (i.e. you can use your credit card, you don’t have to worry about weird tech issues, etc.) and their smartphone app is super user-friendly.
 I’ve personally used Omio multiple times throughout Europe and it’s always been great.
 Visit Omio

 Trainline is another great train ticket booking engine that sells basically every country’s rail service and they also make the ticket-buying process simple (i.e. you can use your credit card, don’t have to worry about weird tech issues, etc.).
 Visit Trainline

 Buying Tickets From European National Rail Service Websites

-Note: You’ll need a card with chip if you want to pick up your ticket from a machine.
+Theoretically, all you need to do is purchase the ticket via the website and then collect the tickets at the train station.
+You’re often required to use the same credit card you used to purchase the ticket in order to collect your tickets.
+You’ll also need a card with a chip if you want to pick up your ticket from a machine.
 If you have a standard “swipe” card, you’ll have to go to the service desk.

 The best national rail service sites are: